 - Click the existing name.
 A text input field will appear with the current name.

-- Entered a new name or edit the existing the way you'd like.
+- Enter a new name or edit the existing name in the way you'd like.

 - Press 'Enter' to save the new name.
-The input field will disappear and the new name display.
+The input field will disappear and the new name will display immediately.